 GET EXTRA WARM

-As we drop asleep, our temperature falls so to prevent this start out extra warm.
+As we drop into sleep, our temperature falls.
 Cold = contracted and tense whereas warm = expanded, calm and open.
 I like to use a hot water bottle resting on my chest which I find extremely soothing.
+Make sure you are covered with a blanket even if you are warm as you lie down to remedy the drop in body temperature.

 Binaural beats lower brain wave frequencies.
 Binaural beats really only work with headphones.
 I prefer over-ear headphones for binaural beats.
 They can take a little getting used to, keep the volume on the low side.